etcd-io/etcd/etcdctl/README.md

 + a comma-delimited list of machine addresses in the cluster
 + default: `"http://127.0.0.1:4001,http://127.0.0.1:2379"`
 + env variable: ETCDCTL_ENDPOINT
++ Without `--no-sync` flag, this will be overwritten by etcd cluster when it does internal sync.

 ### --cert-file
 + identify HTTPS client using this SSL certificate file